tad34s/tdm/README.md

 Here path can be a file or a directory.
 If it is a directory, tdm remembers this and if a new file appears here it will automatically add it, (if the directory is not symlinked itself of course) when running `tdm patch`.

 You can specify your profiles in the `config.toml`.
-If you want to switch between them use.
+If you want to switch between them use:
 ```bash
 tdm use PROFILE
 ```